m4ttsch/omscs-notes-notes/information-security/midterm-2-study-guide.md

 - B.	Firewalls provide a location for monitoring security-related events
 - C.	Firewalls fully protect against internal threats which include disgruntled employee.
 - D.	Firewalls allow for several internet functions that are not security related also to happen such as Network Address Translators and Network management function.
 - E.	A firewall can serve as a platform for IPSec.
-Firewalls can be used to implement VPN’s as well
+Firewalls can be used to implement VPN's as well

 <details>
 <summary>Answer</summary>